ilcardella/ArduinoCoffeeMachine/README.md

 This is the list of components I used for the project:
 - 1x Arduino Nano (any board type will do)
 - 1x Solid State Relay 40A
-- 2x Digital temperature sensor TSic306
+- 2x Digital temperature sensors (e.g. TSic306)
 - 1x I2C 128x64 OLED
-- Wires and other utilities
+- Wires and other supplies

 ## Documentation